 Neck pain is an increasingly common ailment with technology getting much of the blame.
 How much of what you read about neck pain online is accurate?
 We’re going to look at 7 common misconceptions involving neck pain.
-Then we will look at a form of chiropractic that specifically focuses on the neck to provide fast and long-lasting relief.
+After that, we will look at a form of chiropractic that specifically focuses on the neck.
+This can provide fast and long-lasting relief from neck pain.

 Myth #1 – All You Need to Do Is Rest